egh-s/Remove-Double-Sfens/README.md

 # Else
 <pre>
-#define MAX_DOUBLES 100000000               // 100M
+1. #define MAX_DOUBLES 100000000               // 100M

    For storing doubles space is reserved for 100 millon sfens, increase this number when you have more of them.

+2. While the checksum approach is less effective than hashing (which would seriously slowdown the disk reading the number of collisions is low, about 1%.
+Meaning that in the above example the number is 0,007% of all positions.
 </pre>